The Ultimate Holiday Breakup Survival Guide

 4. Take Charge of Your Social Calendar

-• Don't isolate yourself - It's okay if you don't want to celebrate, but resist the temptation to isolate yourself.
-After a breakup, it's natural to feel alone and withdraw and not feel like attending social gatherings, but connecting with others is essential when you suddenly feel disengaged from the security of a relationship.
+Don't isolate yourself - It's natural if you’re not feeling festive, but resist the temptation to isolate yourself.
+After a breakup, it's natural to feel alone and withdraw and not feel like attending social gatherings, but connecting with others is important and healthy.

-• Spend time with Supportive People - Opt to spend time with people you don't have to put a brave face for - understanding loved ones who’ll be considerate of your broken heart and allow you to be your genuine self.
+Spend time with supportive people - Opt to spend time with people you don't have to put a brave face for, understanding loved ones who’ll be considerate of your broken heart and allow you to be your authentic self.

-• Navigate Social Commitments - If you have a few parties you were supposed to attend with your ex, decide whether you'll go on your own or see if a friend will come along as a plus one.
+Navigate social commitments - If you have a few parties you were supposed to attend with your ex, decide whether you'll go on your own or see if a friend will come along as your plus one.

 No matter the event, have an “exit strategy” for events you find emotionally taxing.
-As much as you can try your best to plan ahead and practice mindfulness and self-care, holiday gatherings can be triggering.
-You can always steal a moment away in a bathroom if needed.
-Text an understanding friend, take ten deep breaths, and remind yourself everything will be okay.
+As much as you can, try your best to plan ahead and practice mindfulness and self-care as holiday gatherings can be triggering.

 Remember, just because you may feel lonely doesn't mean you have to be alone.